 The Democratic Republic of Congo (DRC) has vast energy resources.
-However, only 9-15% of the more than its 80 million inhabitants have intermittent access to electricity.
+However, it has one of the world's lowest electrification rates.
 With this platform, we want to provide data and knowledge to civil society organisations and other stakeholders to contribute to their quest for increased, more equitable, cleaner electricity production and distribution, and to inform future developments and policies in the DRC electricity sector.

 This platform is an interactive tool that displays the cheapest solutions to electrify each populated area of the DRC and other useful data for electrification analysis such as electricity demand, energy sources, electric networks, etc. The tool is deliberately focused on the provision of electricity to households through a combination of centralised (grid) and decentralised (mini-grids and solar panels) electrification solutions, rather than only centralised solutions.

-The tool is the result of the joint work of Resource Matters, KTH Royal Institute of Technology, the University of Cape Town, the Reiner Lemoine Institute, and several Congolese civil society organisations members of the Mwangaza Network, a coalition of Congolese NGOs aiming to contribute to the recovery of the electricity sector in DRC.
+The tool is the result of the joint work of Resource Matters, KTH Royal Institute of Technology, the University of Cape Town, the Reiner Lemoine Institute, several Congolese civil society organisations members of the Mwangaza Network, a coalition of Congolese NGOs aiming to contribute to the recovery of the electricity sector in DRC, and the Core Group, an organization launched and supported by Resource Matters aiming to contribute its expertise and knowledge to ensure that the modeling aligns with the real-world conditions and more readily adopted by various institutions working in the electricity sector.

 The tool has three main pages :